sandoche/Infinideas-app/README.md

 - Reddit
 - Twitter

-*🍎 The AppStore refused our app, so if you want to try on your iphone, clone this and compile it, that's why we kept it open source !*
+*🍎 The AppStore refused our app, so if you want to try on your iphone, clone this and compile it, that's why we kept it open source!*

 ## ☝️ Why this app ?

-We were wondering how to get the ideas people had in mind? the closest answer I got was to look for them in the social media.
+We like to explore and build new products, but sometimes we don't know what are other people's problems.
+We were wondering how to get the ideas from people's minds and the closest answer we got was to look for them in social media and the web.
-Also we heard a lot about flutter and we wanted to give a try, here what m feedback: https://medium.com/learning-lab/flutter-vs-nativescript-a-web-developers-perspective-1e9d4b9d8ad9
+That's how we came with this app.

+We personnally browse Infinideas everyday to check if there are any interesting products to build next, and we are loving it ❤️!

+We decided to make Infinideas as a mobile app in Flutter because we like to learn something new with any new product we make 🤓 If you are interested in learning Flutter you might want to read our feedback: https://medium.com/learning-lab/flutter-vs-nativescript-a-web-developers-perspective-1e9d4b9d8ad9

 ## 📲 Download